PowerShell/ProjectMercury/README.md

 2. Your Key should be located under the `Subscriptions` section.
 Click on `Show` to view the primary or secondary key.

-Once you have a key you can always edit your endpoint configuration by running `/agent config openai-gpt` within Shell Copilot.
+Once you have a key you can always edit your endpoint configuration by running `/agent config openai-gpt` within AISH.
 This opens up a JSON file with all the configuration options.

 If you have separate Azure OpenAI endpoint you can use that instead of the one above.
 Read more at [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=ps).

-## Using Shell Copilot
+## Using AISH

 To start a chat session with the LLM, simply run `aish` and it will open up a new session in your current window.
 We suggest using a split pane approach with the terminal of choice.